Some links in this post may be affiliate links

 Haworthia genus is closely related to the genera Aloe and Gasteria.
 The species of these genera are known to hybridise relatively easily with each other.

-If you are looking to add these spectacular plants to your collection.
-Buy Haworthia Plants online from Etsy.
+If you are looking to add the spectacular Haworthia plants to your collection.
+Check them out online on Amazon (Link to Amazon).

 Haworthia attenuata

-Haworthia grow best in bright light with some morning or late afternoon direct sunlight but away from hot midday direct sunshine as it can scorch the leaves.
+Haworthia grow best in bright light with 6-8 hours of morning or late afternoon direct sunlight.
+Keep them away from hot midday sunshine as it can scorch the leaves.

 Regularly rotate the pot to ensure that the plant receives adequate light on all sides to prevent lopsided growth.